qmk/qmk_firmware/layouts/community/ergodox/qwerty_code_friendly/readme.md

   if using keys from both sides is inconvenient - the symbol layer has macros at the same key locations to type matching pairs.

-- The extra space-bar on the lower-left looks like it's in an obscure location, however using the larger thumb cluster ended up being more of a reach while typing.
+- The space-bar on the lower-left looks like it's in an obscure location, however using the larger thumb cluster ended up being more of a reach while typing.